lukefi/metsi-simlib-cpp/README.md

 ### Dependencies

+LuaJIT dependency is included as a submodule.
+The csv-parser dependency is included as a single header source file in-project.
-Dependencies are managed by vcpkg as a submodule.
+Other dependencies are managed by vcpkg as a submodule.
-Initialize vcpkg by running
+Initialize by running

 ```
+git submodule update --init deps/luajit
 git submodule update --init deps/vcpkg
 ./deps/vcpkg/bootstrap-vcpkg.bat # on Windows CMD or PowerShell
 ./deps/vcpkg/bootstrap-vcpkg.sh  # on Linux/OSX shells or Windows Git BASH shell
 ```

+This initializes the luajit submodule dependency.
-This process essentially downloads `vcpkg.exe` on Windows or `vcpkg` on Linux or OSX, building it if necessary.
+For vcpkg it essentially downloads `vcpkg.exe` on Windows or `vcpkg` on Linux or OSX, building it if necessary.
 For Windows, you can also manually obtain vcpkg.exe from https://github.com/microsoft/vcpkg-tool/releases/download/2023-03-01/vcpkg.exe and insert it into the `deps/vcpkg` directory.

 Resolving and installing dependency libraries should be performed automatically by CMake configuration (see below).